Submitting EPS and eRD messages within time

 After 180 days an electronic reimbursement claim to the NHSBSA could not be processed.
-A manual request (which may be based on an average) must be made to the local NHS England team who may speak with the Pricing Authority on the issue.
-PSNC is in discussion with NHS England on arrangements for the manual submission of reimbursement claim requests in these circumstances.
-Your Local Pharmaceutical Committee may be able to assist with making a claim to the local NHS England team, and the LPC itself may seek assistance from PSNC on this.
+A manual request (which may be based on an average) might be made to the local NHS England team who may speak with the Pricing Authority on the issue – if the issue was outside of contractor control.